chitran13051/quiz.chitran.de/README.md

 - User can choose questions from a list of categories
 - Check button: Show user's selected answer is correct or not
 - User get coins in case having a correct answer
-- Set play again / quit option
+- Set play again option

 ## Categories: